File a Report

 Regulated health professionals, including midwives and those who work with or employ them have legal and ethical obligations to make reports to the College of Midwives of Ontario and other colleges and agencies as required under the Regulated Health Professions Act, 1991.

 Filing a report ensures that the public remains protected and midwives practise with the necessary competence and skill required by the College.

-For more information on your obligations for making a mandatory report, please see the College’s Guide on Mandatory Reporting Obligations.
+For more information on your obligations for making a mandatory report, please see the College’s Guide on Mandatory and Permissive Reporting.
 You can also read below for some information on what information must be reported, but note that the following does not include every obligation nor should it be considered legal advice.